Updated: Jul 25

 In response to Covid-19, we have introduced more stringent standards of care and infection control.

-These protocols are based on recommendations made by the Dental Board of Australia and the Australian Dental Association.
+These protocols are based on recommendations made by the Dental Board of Australia, the Australian Dental Association and NSW Health.

 The commitment of our practice

 Dr Rachel Mascord and her staff are always dedicated to high standards of infection control.
 Our standards have been expanded to ensure that you, your family and we are kept as safe as possible at this time and into the foreseeable future.

 If you wish to wear a mask in the waiting room, please feel free to do so.
 Staff and patients from our neighbouring practice use our waiting room, so we encourage you to minimise risk.

 Please arrive on time for your appointment - do not arrive early.
 It is important that you avoid spending time in the waiting room, and minimise your exposure to other people.

 Travel restrictions.
 If you have travelled from an overseas destination or Victoria in the past 2 weeks, we ask that you delay dental care for a minimum of two weeks.
 Please read this link for more details.